PAY RANGE: N25

 CITY PLANNER MANAGER

 This is management level city planning work in the area of specialization.
 Employees in this class direct the work of a major division of the City’s central planning agency or the environmental planning programs for a major department and are responsible for planning, developing or implementing divisional planning policies and projects.
-Employees perform work in the Planning, Environmental Planning or Urban Design specialty.
+Employees perform work in the Planning, Environmental Planning, Urban Design or Transportation Planning specialty.
 The supervision exercised and the responsible nature of the contacts with individuals and other agencies are significant aspects of the work.
 Work is performed under the general direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be